Modeling and mitigating human annotation errors to design efficient stream processing systems with human-in-the-loop machine learning: Background

-In terms of better learning a discriminatory model, prior research has mainly explored two strategies.
-The first is called blind adaptation strategy, which retrains the model without any detection of changes \citep{widmer_learning_1996, klinkenberg1998adaptive, klinkenberg2000detecting, lanquillon2001enhancing}.
-The other way of improving the learning includes an informed strategy, which updates the model whenever a certain criterion is fulfilled like change detectors \citep{bifet_kalman_2006, hulten_mining_2001}.
+To improve acquisition of the discriminatory model, prior research has mainly explored two strategies.
+The first is called the \emph{blind adaptation strategy}, which retrains the model without any detection of changes \citep{widmer_learning_1996, klinkenberg1998adaptive, klinkenberg2000detecting, lanquillon2001enhancing}.
+The other way of improving learning includes an informed strategy, which updates the model whenever a certain criterion is fulfilled like change detectors \citep{bifet_kalman_2006, hulten_mining_2001}.
 These criteria can also be aligned with the adaptation strategy \citep{gama_decision_2006, ikonomovska_learning_2011}, called model-integrated detectors.

-Our research premise is that the improvement of both types of the above active learning methods for stream processing systems requires a consideration to avoid potential human annotation errors during the querying process as well, to be efficient and accurate in predictive model learning for the classifier.
-For simplicity, our method builds upon the blind adaptation strategy, which updates the model as we sample the instances in a sequence based window.
+Our research premise is that the improvement of both types of the above active learning methods for stream processing systems require consideration of potential human annotation errors during the querying process as well, to be efficient and accurate in predictive model learning for the classifier.
+For simplicity, our method builds upon the blind adaptation strategy, which updates the model as we sample the instances in a sequence-based window.